 This came after the horrors of the First World War, which had a variety of short- and long-term causes, although the assassination of Archduke Franz Ferdinand in Sarajevo in 1914 is generally considered to have been one of the more immediate triggers.

-Although the First World War lasted for around five years, when the War did finally end, after years of armed conflict and occupation, the time came for countries to rebuild.
+Although the First World War lasted a little longer than four years, when the war did finally end, after years of armed conflict and occupation, the time came for countries to rebuild.

 From an economic point of view, this interwar period between the First World War and the Second World War was not particularly smooth sailing.
 Although European economies did have periods of brief stability during this twenty year period, stability has to be considered against a backdrop of intense loss, both emotionally, physically, and financially, coupled with a rise in nationalism in Germany during the 1930s.